olimoz/mech-interp-reasoning/README.md

 The analysis will be most tractable when :

 1. ARC challenges are small (few tokens / small matrices), within 1024 tokens total (SAE limit) but exemplify large differences in output
-    - Hence we handpick 10 small ARC challenges for successes and failures
+    - Hence we hand pick 6 small ARC challenges for successes and failures.
+Listed later.

 2. The analysis focusses on the first token of the response, the token following the prompt.
     - It is simplest to compare activations for a single token, not average over the many and various tokens in a full ARC answer.